Dental Implant FAQ Owasso OK

 What Are the Different Types of Dental Implants?There are three popular types of dental implants that patients can choose from depending on their conditions.
 These three types of dental implant restorations are called endosteal, subperiosteal, and zygomatic.
 Endosteal implants are implanted into the jawbone, while subperiosteal implants are placed over the jawbone.
 Zygomatic implants are extremely complex because they are placed in the patient’s cheekbone (zygoma), making the procedure more difficult.

-Have other questions, concerns, and doubts about dental implants?
+Have other questions, concerns, and doubts about dental implant restorations?
 Reach out to Jillian Prather Family Dentistry by dialing (918) 401-9933 to book an appointment with our dentists.
 Our friendly staff will be happy to answer your questions.